Who has never dreamed of having a panther, a lion, or a big cat in their living room? With these bigger cat breeds, the dream can come true.

 3- The Norwegian Forest Cat

 Descended from the wild cats of the Norwegian forests, its ancestors were domesticated by the Vikings.
-It is today the favorite breed of the French.
-These bigger cat breeds can measure up to 38 cm and weigh between 4 and 8 kg and it remains outstanding hunter.
+As a result, he is today one of the favorite breeds of the world.
+These bigger cat breeds can measure up to 15 inches, weigh between 9 and 17 lb, and remain outstanding hunters.

 4- The Ragdoll, Gentle Giant of Bigger Cat Breeds

-This gentle giant of 38 cm weighs, on average, 6 to 8 kg and is a real indoor cat.
+This gentle giant of 15 inches weighs, on average, 13 to 17 kg and is an actual indoor cat.
 Calm, discreet, and balanced, the Ragdoll is an ideal companion for children!
-Do not worry about the maintenance of his coat, brushing twice a week is enough to maintain his natural beauty (and to avoid knots and balls of weight!).
+Do not worry about the maintenance of his coat.
+Brushing twice a week is enough to maintain his natural beauty and to avoid knots and balls of weight.

-Be careful not to confuse it with the smaller Sacred Burma.
+Be careful not to confuse him with the smaller Sacred Burma.

 5- The Highlander, The Mini-Lynx

-With its curved ears, its short 5 to 15 cm tail, and its characteristic coat, the Highlander has everything of a miniature lynx!
-Resulting from the crossing of domestic breeds, it was selected to present the physical characteristics of the lynx.
-With its 30 to 40 cm, it can reach 10 kg and is very affectionate.
+With its curved ears, short 2 to 6 inches tail, and characteristic coat, the Highlander has everything of a miniature lynx!
+Resulting of the crossing of domestic breeds, he was selected to present the physical characteristics of the lynx.
+He is 12 to 16 inches, can reach 22 lb, and is very affectionate.

 6- The British Shorthair And Longhair, All In Roundness